01-edu/public/subjects/shoppinglistsort/README.md

 You were sent to the supermarket with a shopping list.
 To make your shopping faster, write a function `ShoppingListSort()` that takes a slice of strings and sorts it, according to the string length, returning a slice in which the strings appear in ascending order.

-When the length of string elements are equal, then the order in which they appear does not matter.
+- The length of the strings cannot repeat itself.

 ### Expected function